Your First Dental Assisting Interview

 4. Be gracious.
 Not everyone who applies will have the opportunity to come in for an interview.
 Thank them for being kind enough to bring you in, and let them know that you’ll follow up with them in the coming weeks.

-The dental assisting field is growing much faster than others, and the competition is only increasing.
-Learn more great dental assisting interview tips by contacting the First Institute Career Services Department.
+Are you ready to begin a career as a Dental Assistant?
+The Dental Assistant field is growing much faster than others and the competition is only increasing.
+Learn more great Dental Assisting interview tips by contacting the First Institute Career Services Department.
+Contact us today at 815-459-3500.